Lesterpaintstheworld/terminal-velocity/demande.md

 - Maximize emotional impact of pivotal moments

 - **Observations**:
-  - Interactions between Isabella Torres and Marcus Reynolds sometimes lack emotional depth and dramatic tension
+  - Interactions between [REDACTED] and [REDACTED] sometimes lack emotional depth and dramatic tension
   - Duplications and inconsistencies exist in character profiles, leading to inconsistencies in their development

 - **Suggestions**: